keirbowden/beforesaveflows/README.md

 # Flow vs Trigger Benchmark repo

 Note all execute anonymous is taking place in the developer console.
+Workflow logging was set to FINER in both orgs.

 ## Setup
 1. Push to scratch org